-For 2019 and 2018, the approved lending spread and credit commission for non-concessional sovereign-guaranteed loans are 0.80% and 0.50%, respectively and no supervision and inspection fee.
+For 2019 and 2018, the approved lending spread and credit commission for non-concessional sovereign-guaranteed loans are 0.80% and 0.50%, respectively.
+No supervision and inspection fees have been applied for said period.

 The concessional funded portions of blended loans are bullet loans with 40-year maturities, and with an interest rate of 0.25%.